neonek26/SSDN/README.md

 and repeat or you type a bracket in which you start writing information/data/attributes.
 Each attribute must be separated by a semicolon (;).

 !!!!!
-EXAMPLE FILE IS IN THE DOWNLOAD FOLDER as SSDML Example.ssdn !!!!!
+EXAMPLE FILE IS IN THE DOWNLOAD FOLDER as SSDML Example.ssdml !!!!!

 			© SSDML - Štěpán Hofmann
 				2022-2023